-DNEL value for an adult person weighing 70 kg, assuming that the methanol dose is drunk in a single dose
+DNEL value for an adult person weighing 70 kg, assuming that the methanol dose of 1 liter is drunk in a single dose or multiple doses given within 24 hours.

-$$DNEL = 560 \text{ mg} = 0.56 \text{ g}$$
+DNEL = 560 mg = 0.56 g

 The performed risk characterisation also covered comparison of exposure of the human population which is known to be under the risk (alcoholics for whom windshield washing fluids or denaturated alcohol containing methanol are surrogate of ethanol due to financial reasons in particular) to the appropriate DNEL value.